 Yucatan Bird Festival

-This year, the 5th Yucatan Bird Festival will take place in Yucatán, México from November 30 to Dec 3, 2006, the venues will be Mérida and Celestún.
+This year, the 5th Yucatan Bird Festival will take place in Yucatan, Mexico, the venues will be in Merida and Celestun.
 This festival, which was started in 2002, has become a popular event for birders the world over, whose attendance directly supports bird conservation efforts in Yucatan.

 An important and fun part of the festival is the Xoc ch'ich (show-chee-eech), which in the Maya language literally means "count bird".
 Since the First Yucatan Bird Festival in November 2002, this name was given to the Yucatan Bird-a-thon.
 Rather than being a fiercely competitive event in which winning is everything, the emphasis is on having a good time with multi-cultural teammates.
 Maya bird names are interchanged with English names, and before you know it, everyone is using Maya names for the more common tree species, as well as the most popular birds.